Social Media Tips & Strategies

 3. Go through your social media accounts one by one.
 Use the password manager's generator to create a new, long, and random password for each one.

-4. Save it in the vault, and from then on, let the manager autofill it for you.
+4. Save it in the vault, and let the manager autofill it for you from then on.

 This single change dramatically improves your security posture.